Holy crap. It’s 2023.

 Who benefits from this type of technology?
 The host or the users?
 The answer to this one is Neither!

 It benefits YOUR community.
-My instance has 2 others users on it but if you self-host your own instance all of your own then you are the community.
+My instance has 2 other users on it but if you self-host your own instance all of your own then you are the community.
 If you are a user you need to find an instance that you could call YOUR community.
-I’m fairly sure I’ll be fedi-blocked by one instance during my time if not by default for using Pleroma (Because of Fediverse drama we guess?!?).
+I’m fairly sure I’ll be feid-blocked by one instance during my time if not by default for using Pleroma (Because of Fediverse drama we guess?!?).
 But it’s okay because I’ve told my instance to only listen to a handful of art servers.

 The Fediverse to us like many technologies we’ve tried is a tool.
 It allows us to broadcast what we’re doing here and to those interested in what we’re writing (and to those reading this, holy shit, you’re awesome!
 Thank you!)
 We are fully aware that, unlike Twitter, you can’t just log in and expect some algorithm to decide who you follow.
 Fuck social algorithms and do the hard work of following who you want.